abdalla/py-movies/README.md

 If you change some py file, you have to compile the project again, for it, just run the command below.

-*Make sure you have python running in yout machine.*
+*Make sure you have python running in your machine.*
 ```szh
  python movies/entertainment_center.py
 ```